 Too many racing bikes?
 Here’s how to find the right one

-Consider these five key factors to help you choose the best racing bike for your needs.
+These five key factors will help you choose the racing bike that fits your needs.

 Select options and limit the number of products